Affiliate Disclosure

 Hard shell chambers (2.0+ ATA): Pressure vessel integrity is the central concern.
 Require a current inspection by a certified engineer before purchase.
 Metal fatigue, weld integrity, viewport condition, and safety valve calibration all matter.
 The cost of getting this wrong is far higher than the cost of verification.

-Used is risky when: The chamber lacks documentation, is priced dramatically below market without explanation, comes from a private eBay seller, or is a hard-shell clinical unit without recent inspection certification.
+Used is risky when: the chamber lacks documentation, is priced dramatically below market without explanation, comes from a private eBay seller, or is a hard-shell clinical unit without recent inspection certification.
 The cost savings on a $40,000 chamber become irrelevant if the unit needs $30,000 in refurbishment or fails during a session.

-Buy new when: You are opening a clinic or professional treatment center, need manufacturer warranty support, require certified installation, or the application involves high treatment volumes where equipment reliability is critical.
+Buy new when: you are opening a clinic or professional treatment center, need manufacturer warranty support, require certified installation, or the application involves high treatment volumes where equipment reliability is critical.

 Frequently Asked Questions